 Since, in the stationary frame of reference, ∆AB in equation (52) is the distance by which point B has moved away during the travel of the light beam from point A to point B, so, if we replace ∆AB with (v(

-Therefore, the time intervals between the two events “Event 1” and “Event 2” for the two reference systems are the same.
+Therefore, the time intervals between the two events “Event 1” and “Event 2” are the same for the two frames of reference.

 - Let us now examine the time intervals between the two events “Event 2” and “Event 3” in the two frames of reference – i.e., whether (t’A –